 His wicket brought about a small collapse for the Firebirds, as co-opener Michael Pollard (28), Michael Papps (0) and Luke Ronchi(15) went in quick succession to reduce the Firebirds to 124 for four.

-The following partnership would be a valuable one though, as James Franklin and Grant Elliot put on 83 for the opening wicket.
+The following partnership would be a valuable one though, as James Franklin and Grant Elliot put on 83 for the fifth wicket.

 Elliot was the aggressor with 50 from 27, while Franklin anchored the rest of the innings with a well-paced 42 from 37.
 The pair’s effort ensured the Firebirds would surpass 200, setting the Stags a substantial target.